-Columns 1,3,4,5,7,16,8,9,10, are pre-populated for the user in the taxable general-purpose levy schedule.
+Columns 1,3,4,5,6,7,16,8,9,10, are pre-populated for the user in the taxable generalpurpose levy schedule.

-To complete the schedule, the user must select the tax band (column 2), input the percent of full rate (column 6) and the rest of the schedule will be automatically calculated.
+- Percent of full rate (Column 6) is now prepopulated as well. - To complete the schedule, the user must select the tax band (Column 2), and the rest of the schedule will be automatically calculated.